dongzgh/dongzgh.github.io/journal.md

 * Researched about workout plan at home

 * [L3MONSHAPE](#l3monshape)
-	* Continued learning of VTK textbook
+	* Continued the learning of VTK textbook

 ## 2020-11-22